-If you stay in a relationship with someone out of pity, guilt, or fear, now is the time to ask yourself why you are involving yourself in all of this.
+If you’re currently in a relationship out of guilt, pity, or fear, now is the time to ask yourself why.

-If you stay with your partner for pity or guilt but you want to end the relationship, be aware that you are doing much more damage by staying, even though it may not seem this way.
+If you stay in a relationship out of guilt or pity but you want to end it, you’re doing much more damage by staying, even though it may not seem this way.

-The other person doesn’t deserve to be with someone who is not being totally honest.
-You may not love him, but the pity and guilt prevent you from doing what you want to do.
+The other person doesn’t deserve to be with someone who isn’t being totally honest.
+You may not love them, but pity and guilt prevent you from doing what you want.

 As human beings, we have the great power of empathy.
-This can work in our favor or against it.
-When we want to leave our partner, it could be that his tears and sadness make us feel bad.
+This can work in or against our favor.
+When wanting to leave a partner, the other person’s tears and sadness make us feel bad.

-This is something that everyone wants to avoid.
-Although it’s natural, you really should not put off making a decision that will benefit both people.
+Everyone wants to avoid this.
+Although it’s natural, you shouldn’t put off making a decision that will benefit both of you.

 Discover: Ending a relationship in a healthy way

-Do you stay with your partner out of fear?
+Are you with your partner out of fear?

-It’s very different if you stay in a relationship because of fear.
+It’s very different if you stay in a relationship out of fear.

-In this situation the fear can be paralyzing.
-Nevertheless, it’s very important to get up the nerve to end this.
+In this situation, fear can be paralyzing.
+Nevertheless, it’s very important to get the nerve to end things.

-In many countries, there are safe places for women to go to for help with this type of relationship.
-Remember: you have the ultimate decision.
+In many countries, there are safe places for women to go to when they’re in this type of relationship.
+Remember: you can make the decision to leave.

-If the fear is for a different reason, it may be due to emotional dependency.
-You may be afraid that you will end up alone and you won’t find anyone else.
+Fear can also be due to emotional dependency.
+You may be afraid that you’ll end up alone and won’t find anyone else.

-This is a problem that affects many people and professional help may be needed.
-With help, you can discover how, in reality, you don’t need someone to be happy and you can end your relationship without being afraid of anything.
+This is a problem that affects many people and that may need professional assistance.
+With help, you can discover how you don’t actually need someone to be happy.
+As a result, you’ll be able to end your relationship without fear.

-If you stay in a relationship out of pity, guilt, or fear, it’s important that you know that you have to break up for health’s sake.
-In fact, it can be healthy for your relationship.
+If you stay in a relationship out of guilt, pity, or fear, it’s important that you end it for your health’s sake.

 These three feelings together not only foster problems with your partner; the relationship can also turn into something very toxic.